bright-dev/bright/doc/source/Storage.rst

     This is the central part of the storage algorithm as :meth:`bateman` solves the Bateman equation for an isotope decaying into the last nuclide in the isochain vector, starting with a given mass.
     Note that this decay is calculated for a :attr:`decay_time` number of seconds.
-This method is private and implicitly called by :meth:`doCalc`.
+This method is private and implicitly called by :meth:`calc`.

     Args:
         * `iso` (zzaaam int): The parent nuclide.
 Must be the same as ``isocahin[0]``.
         * `mass` (double): The initial mass of iso.
         * `isochain` (C-vector): The decay chain for iso into a daughter nuclide, ``isochain[-1]``.

-.. method:: Storage.doCalc([input, time])
+.. method:: Storage.calc([input, time])

-    As usual, :meth:`doCalc` sets up the Storage component's input stream and calculates the corresponding output :class:`MassStream`.
+    As usual, :meth:`calc` sets up the Storage component's input stream and calculates the corresponding output :class:`MassStream`.
 Here, this amounts to calling :meth:`bateman` for every nuclide in :attr:`ms_feed <bright.FCComp.ms_feed>`, for each chain that ends with a nuclide in :meth:`BriPy.track_isos`.